 What Does the Word Root in the Term "Postnatal" Mean?

 The term postnatal is commonly used in medical, developmental, and healthcare contexts, particularly when discussing events or conditions that occur after a baby is born.
-To fully understand what "postnatal" means, You really need to examine its linguistic roots.
+To fully understand what "postnatal" means, Examine its linguistic roots — this one isn't optional.
 The word is composed of two parts: "post-" and "natal," each carrying distinct meanings that combine to form a precise medical term.

 Breaking Down the Roots: "Post-" and "Natal"